 Threat Intel sources like the Phish.ai threat intel feed which generates feeds based on the brands attacked

-Free feeds of malicious urls like Phishtank, Openphish, phishstats.info or Urlhaus.
-Note, these feeds are often are high-reputation so don’t necessarily need to be further analyzed.
+Free feeds of malicious URLs like Phishtank, Openphish, phishstats.info, or URLhaus.
+Note, that these feeds are often high-reputation so don’t necessarily need to be further analyzed.

 Unfortunately, users and analysts occasionally mistake legitimate emails as suspicious and use urlscan to analyze legitimate web pages.
-Occasionally sensitive information like document access links or password reset tokens are exposed.
-For many services the url itself can be enough to give an attacker access to an account or to sensitive information.
+Occasionally sensitive information like document access links or password reset tokens is exposed.
+For many services, the URL itself can be enough to give an attacker access to an account or too sensitive information.

 For more information on how to see if your company’s accounts or website might be affected, and how you can automate the detection of these for your enterprise, you can read this Tines blog on the topic.

-Urlscan is valuable threat intelligence tool for researchers and security professional, however it’s only as good as the data that the community submits and shares.
-If you have a feed of malicious urls you have detected privately, you can give back to the security community by sharing this information automatically to urlscan using Tines.
-Sharing threat intelligence with urlscan means researchers and other security teams can keep their customers, companies and the wider internet community safer.
+Urlscan is a valuable threat intelligence tool for researchers and security professionals, however it’s only as good as the data that the community submits and shares.
+If you have a feed of malicious URLs you have detected privately, you can give back to the security community by sharing this information automatically to urlscan using Tines.
+Sharing threat intelligence with urlscan means researchers and other security teams can keep their customers, companies, and the wider internet community safer.

 In conclusion, integrating with urlscan.io is easy with Tines.
-If you find yourself using urlscan frequently to analyze urls you should consider looking at an SOAR platform to help with urlscan automation and let your team focus on more impactful risk reduction efforts.
+If you find yourself using urlscan frequently to analyze URLs you should consider looking at a SOAR platform to help with urlscan automation and let your team focus on more impactful risk reduction efforts.